 - Employees who manage events and require payment processing capabilities (e.g. Paypal).

 - IT staff responsible for scanning the University systems to insure no credit card numbers are stored electronically.

-- Student Accounts â accept and process credit cards for payment of student accounts
+- Student Accounts/University Cashier â accept and process credit cards for payment of student accounts

-- COPACE â accept credit card for payment of student accounts
+- School of Professional Studies/ALCI â accept credit card for payment of student accounts

-- Development - accept and process credit card donations and alumni events
+- Advancement - accept and process credit cards for donations and alumni events

 - IDRISI â accept and process credit cards for purchase of products